 Contraception and Pregnancy: Malaria infection can be particularly dangerous during pregnancy to both the mother and the foetus.
 For this reason, it is important that all women use adequate contraception throughout the trial.
+The injection, inplant, the coil and most forms of hormonal contraception, including newer forms of the progesterone-only pill (containing desogestrel) will all be deemed acceptable for the trial.
+However, condoms alone won't be sufficient during the study.
+You can discuss any questions you have about contraception during the study period with the trial clinician.
+If you are taking an oral contraceptive pill, please check with the investigators that it is acceptable for this study.
 If you were to become pregnant during the trial you must tell us immediately and you will be withdrawn from the study, although we will ask to follow you up for safety reasons.
 Additional considerations apply while you are taking antimalarial medication - see below.